7 Models

 The regression coefficient represents the expected difference in outcome when comparing any two participants who differ by 1 unit of the relevant independent variable, and who do not differ on any other independent variables in the model.

-Here, the coefficient compares participants who differ by 1 year of age.
+Here, the coefficient compares participants who differ by one year of age.
 In “Practical modeling considerations” below, we discuss whether and when to “control for” additional variables (i.e., when to add them to your model).

 7.1.3 Interactions